GrittyChen/NLG-evaluation/README.md

 # NLG-evaluation
-A toolkit for evaluation of natural language generation (NLG), including BLEU, ROGUR, METEOR, and CIDEr.
+A toolkit for evaluation of natural language generation (NLG), including BLEU, ROUGE, METEOR, and CIDEr.

 ## Requirements